An Overview of Microfinance Company Registration

 The basic requirements to start a Microfinance Institution in India are as follows:

-- Must have registration under the Companies Act 2013 or Companies Act 1956;
+- The company should be registered under the Companies Act 2013 or Companies Act 1956;

-- Out of the total Net Owned Funds, 85% must be the Qualifying Assets;
+- 85% of the total Net Owned Fund needs to be the Qualifying Assets;

 - No Minimum Capital Requirement;